Nothing can be worse than realizing that your child is suffering at school from being bullied.

 It doesn’t matter if it is name-calling, shunning, or physical violence all bullying should be discouraged.

 The best way to stop bullying is to prevent it in the first place through good programs that address this type of behavior before it starts.

 It is tempting to get very emotional because it’s hard watching your child go through this.
 Instead, stay calm and get the details including names, who was around when the incident(s) happened, when it happened and where it happened.

-If your child is experiencing dangerous threats, in or out of school, this is a very serious issue that should probably be addressed by law enforcement.
+If your child is experiencing dangerous threats, in or out of school, this is a very serious issue that should be addressed by law enforcement.

 One of the things you likely signed was an acknowledgment of the rules at the school including the bullying policy if they have one.

 Call the School

-You will want any adults involved that know about the issue to be present, plus your child’s teachers, the principal, the school counselor and anyone else who can affect change at the meeting.
-Your child should not go to this meeting, this is for the adults.
+You will want any adults involved that know about the issue to be present, including your child’s teachers, the principal, the school counselor and anyone else who can affect change at the meeting.

-More than likely the school wants to fix the problem.
-But, occasionally you’ll end up with an administration that seems tone-deaf when it comes to bullying.
+More than likely the school wants to fix the problem, but occasionally you’ll end up with an administration that seems tone-deaf when it comes to bullying.

-Get Everything in Writing
+Get Everything In Writing